 Don’t know who your DNS provider is?
 You can easily find it out here.

 To check if your records are added correctly, we recommend you to follow this link and paste your domain name in both SPF and DKIM parts.
 If something is not correct, you will be able to see all errors there.

-Keep in mind that we are using different infrastructure for Campaigns and Automation emails, so please inform our Support Team, what kind of emails you would like to send through the records in advance.
+Keep in mind that we are using different infrastructure for Campaigns and Automation emails, so please come to decision, what kind of emails you would like to send through those domains in advance.

 Always remember, using authentication will not guarantee that every email will reach your client’s inbox - you need to focus on improving your email deliverability!
 However, it preserves your brand reputation and makes sure you have the best possible chance of having your messages reach their intended destination.